Doctor M

 At the beginning of the interview, he explained the reasonings for his long educational journey.
 “I became a nurse.
 It was actually supposed to be in my premed studies.
 In my anatomy and physiology professor’s lecture I corrected in the university with 250 doctors and nursing students.
 It was dead silent.
 You could hear a needle drop.
 Then when I finished my degree, I thought, I really don’t want to be a doctor.
 I’d rather work as a nurse.
 And then there were so many opportunities available.
 Then I really didn’t need to finish my degree to become a doctor.
 I could work as a nurse and make very good money.
 And I did..Then I applied for a job and I was told, ‘you can’t have it because you’re a male.
 They want a female.‘ So I [flew] back to Venezuela in ‘86 or ‘87…I went and decided I’m not going back to Canada, and I traveled all over South America.
 Then I landed in Malaysia, Hong Kong, and then I met my ex wife, and she was East German, and we got married.
 We were supposed to go back to Canada, [but] a marriage involves two people, not three.
 So I just said, no, you can stay here.
 We were divorced“.

 I clarified it was because she wanted to involve another person, to his reply “No, she already did.
 I found out from my divorce attorney that I was husband number eight.
 Oh, yeah.
 Not nice.
 I thought I was husband number three.
 That was bad enough.
 But when he said, ‚no, you’re husband number eight‘.
 I looked at him and I said, Are you serious?
 He said yes.
-He said she’s a swindle.“ I asked if they were all But they’re all legal marriages. „Oh, yeah.
-She was married several times in the former East Germany. so we wound up divorced.
+He said she’s a swindle.“ I asked if they were all legal marriages. „Oh, yeah.
+She was married several times in the former East Germany.
+So we wound up divorced.
 We landed in Hala Andersala.
 I worked in Bautzen.
 I taught English teachers for the German school system.
 So then once we were divorced, I left because the market fell apart.“

 Marriage Life